Seph29/Lumos-G1/README.md

 ## ⭐️ Features

-- Works without unlocking the bootloader
+- No bootloader unlock required
-- Automatic detection of firmware version and language *(FR / EN / DE supported)*
+- Automatic firmware version and language detection *(FR / EN / DE supported)*
-- Two-stage patching: boot partition first, then system (requires reboot)
+- Two-stage patching: boot partition first, then system (reboot required)
-- **Partial restore available:** only the system is reverted (boot remains patched), allowing quick toggle to install an app
+- Partial restore available: revert only the system (boot remains patched), allowing fast toggle for app installation
+- Integrity check: all critical files are verified using SHA-256 hashes
+- Automatic update notification when a new version is available
+- Battery check: prevents patching or restore if device is not charging or below 20%
+- Backup verification: restoration is only possible if a valid backup is present
+- Multilingual interface (French, English, German)

 ---